Edible wild plants from a kitchen and cooking perspective…

 Just like those cultivated plants, the timing of your visit, the precise moment, and focus of your harvesting, and the skill in the preparation that follows, are all keys to creating something that is edible, and tasty.
 All gardeners know it is no good visiting your asparagus plant for its succulent, juicy stems in June when the leaves are out, and similarly wild plants often need such exactitude in the timing of harvesting!

 So I visit hogweed leaf shoots in March and April, or its tender flowering stalks in May and June, when these are at their best, because they are young, and because its well before cell enlargement has taken place, or finished in the developing plant organ, which will quickly render it fibrous, tough and useless.

-To assess edibility of a known edible stem or shoot, I always take a flex test on the parts before harvesting, gently bending them to see how supple they are.
-Minimal bend and I reappraise where or if to harvest.
+To assess the edibility of a known edible stem or shoot, I always do a flex test on the parts before harvesting, gently bending them to see how supple they are.
+Minimal bend and I reappraise where or even if to harvest.

 This is especially important with flowering stems which quickly become fibrous and inedible, as they do their job of supporting that most vital of plant organs, the flowers and seeds.

-A useful rule of thumb is to ignore the plants that have flowers appearing, I look for ones that are only in bud, as I know the stems will be more tender lower down, and therefore are giving me more food.
+A useful rule of thumb for harvesting stems of edible wild plants is to ignore the plants that have flowers appearing.
+I look for ones that are only in bud, as I know their stems will be more tender lower down, and therefore will give me more food.